gmongaras/22s-pa03-girvan-newman-uwunary-tree/README.md

 ## The Problem

-???
+In this project, we aim to implement the community detection algorithm proposed by Girvan and Newman, otherwise known as the Girvan-Newman Algorithm, for undirected, unweighted graphs.
+We implement community detection in both Cpp and Python, including a Neural Network to predict the solution to this problem.

-## The Algorithm
+## The Implementations

+### Community Detection

+Before discussing the implementations of community detection seen in this repository, let us first identify the problem at hand.
+Community Detection refers to the automated discovery of highly interconnected collections of nodes in a graph.
+For example, when looking at American Football Conferences, one would expect clear patterns, or communities, to emerge, since certain teams are more inclined to play against each other.
+The methods below attempt to solve this problem.

 ### Girvan Newman

-The first method used to solve the community detection problem is the Girvan Newman algorithm
+The first method we looked at in order to solve the communty detection problem was the Girvan-Newman Algorithm, per the requirements in the project description linked above.
+The Girvan-Newman Algorithm relies on repeatedly calculating edge betweenness, a value for each edge which represents the number of shortest paths between all pairs of nodes that travel through said edge.
+After calculating betweenness for all edges, the edge with the highest credit is removed, and betweenness is recalculated for all remaining edges.
+To know when to stop removing edges, a value known as Modularity is calculated, and when the Modularity increases and immediately sharply decreases, we stop the program and take the graph at best Modularity in order to achieve optimal community detection.
+In other words, this calculation allows us to optimize our program.

 ### Neural Network

-The first method used to solve the community detection problem is through the use of a nueral network.
+The second method we used to solve the community detection problem was through the use of a nueral network.
 In this section, we explain how a neural network can be used to classify nodes into a set predicted number of communities.
+(Gabriel U do this)

 # Installation, Configuration, Execution